FabricMC/yarn/CONVENTIONS.md

-# Naming conventions
+il# Naming conventions

 ## General

 Use `UpperCamelCase` for class names.
 Use `lowerCamelCase` for method names, variable names, and names of fields that are not both static and final.
 Use `UPPER_SNAKE_CASE` for names of fields that are both static and final.

-Method names should always be verb phrases (`tick`, `getCarversForStep`), except for builder methods and "withX" methods.
+Method names should generally be verb phrases (`tick`, `getCarversForStep`), except for "withX", "toX", "fromX", "of" and builder methods.
 Class names and non-boolean field and variable names should be noun phrases (`ChunkRegion`, `color`).
 Boolean field and variable names should always be adjective phrases or present tense verb phrases (`powered`, `canOpen`), avoiding the `is` and `has` prefixes when possible (`colored`, not `isColored` or `hasColor`).